PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 ## Punchlist ##

+* Make Dimsbury want food from the beginning. (add in intro discussion, wine hurts his stomach)
+3. Set up kidnapping (do this earlier. )

 * Have the kid find the love of his life, but the scoundrels are in on it. -- They let him know it was a con, and they are getting out.

 >But you broke your vows for me.